 Featured Artist: Wednesday, Nov 2 at Gallery Wine

-in Kirkland with a couple of my paintings behind him.
+Marcke Lhyle, owner of Gallery Wine, in his shop in Kirkland with a couple of my paintings behind him. |

 There was a terrific article this week on Gallery Wine in the Kirkland Patch.
 I've had my work available at Gallery Wine since August.